yedrek/shrinkage/README.md

 ## Getting Started

 A good entry point to the library is the detailed _User's Guide_, a Jupyter notebook `shrinkage_user_guide.ipynb`.
 It includes a theoretical background, as well as extensive code examples.
+Its last section, in particular, contains the complete pipeline in a short series of steps - so it may be referred to whenever a quick calculation is needed.

 For an in-depth understanding of how shrinkage of large correlation matrices works, explore scientific articles located in the directory `papers`.